 This forms a thick brine that will cure and firm the salmon.
 Once the liquid has formed, you can start adding the seasonings of your choice to the brine.
 Add as many or few as you like.
 You should stir the fish every 4 hours and, eventually, you will get to know the feel of when it is the right consistency (squishy).
 Do not let it get too hard.

-Once fish has reach consistency, remove it from the brine (it is not a very salty brine) so you do not have to rinse the fish but you can if you choose to.
+Once fish has reach consistency, remove it from the brine (it is not a very salty brine) so you do not have to rinse the fish.
+However you can, if you choose to.
 Place salmon on racks to dry until a nice glossy coating forms.
 This could take several hours, if you have space place racks in fridge.

-I like to use Alder for smoking my salmon and halfway I will add cherry or maple.
-In keeping the temperature low and the smoking wood controlled, you can do a nice slow cold smoke thru the night but again it all depends on thickness and amount of fish being done.
+I like to use Alder for smoking my salmon, and halfway I will add cherry or maple.
+In keeping the temperature low and the smoking wood controlled, you can do a nice slow cold smoke thru the night.
+But again, it all depends on thickness and amount of fish you’re doing.

-2. You may removes salmon halfway thru smoking process and soak the salmon in glaze for a few hours before resuming smoking
+2. You may remove salmon halfway thru smoking process, and soak it in glaze for a few hours, before resuming smoking.

 1 kg -2 kg Demerara or Natural Brown Sugar